sandovala2/sandovala2/README.md

 - 👋 Hi, I’m Armando Sandoval
 - 👀 I’m interested in improving processes and automating tasks.
-- 🌱 I’m currently learning Python, Powershell, and Git/Github
+- 🌱 I’m currently learning Python, Powershell, PHP, and Git/Github
 - 💞️ I’m looking to collaborate on improving processes and automating tasks
 - 📫 How to reach me: Through email or LinkedIn, armando-sandoval-4584199
 - 😄 Pronouns: He/him, but really just don't call me late for dinner.